-- XZ.
-Preconstruction Permit A "preconstruction permit" is a permit issued prior to construction which authorizes authorizing construction prior to construction and includes:

-- A preconstruction permit issued pPursuant to a new source review program required by sections 172 and 173 of the CAA or Rule ([District NSR Rule].
+- Y. Preconstruction Permit A "preconstruction permit" is a permit issued prior to construction which authorizes construction: - 1.
+Pursuant to a program for the prevention of significant deterioration of air quality required by section 165 of the CAA or Regulation IV; or - 2.
+Pursuant to a new source review program required by sections 172 and 173 of the CAA or Regulation IV.